FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 ![Alt text for the image](https://kubernetes.io/docs/tutorials/kubernetes-basics/public/images/module_03_nodes.svg)

+*in above diagram , the Docker is used as container runtime, but in our AKS cluster, the container runtime is **containerd***

 we can use `kubectl get node -o wide` to check the node status in cluster.